OpenEvalProject/evals/manuscripts/elife-37257/v2/manuscript.md

 For DTT experiments, 0.5 mM DTT (1,4-Dithiothreitol, Sigma-Aldrich, Stockholm, Sweden) was added to the incubation solution and the control solution to prevent disulphide-bond formation during incubation and experiment.

-## Electrophysiological analysis
+### Electrophysiological analysis

 Electrophysiological analysis was performed in GraphPad Prism 6 and 7 (GraphPad Software Inc., CA).
 To quantify the voltage dependence for channel opening, tail currents were measured shortly after stepping to the tail voltage and plotted against the preceding activation voltage.
+A Boltzmann function was fitted to the data to generate the conductance versus voltage (G(V)) curve:

+$$
+G(V)=A1+(A2−A1)/(1+exp(\frac{v_{50}−v}{s})),
+$$

-A Boltzmann function was fitted to the data to generate the conductance versus voltage (G(V)) curve:(1)G(V)=A1+(A2−A1)/(1+exp(v50−vs)),where A1 is the minimal conductance, A2 the maximal conductance, V50 the midpoint (i.e. the voltage at which the conductance is half the maximal conductance determined from the fit) and s the slope of the curve.
+where A1 is the minimal conductance, A2 the maximal conductance, V50 the midpoint (i.e. the voltage at which the conductance is half the maximal conductance determined from the fit) and s the slope of the curve.
 The slope of the curve (s) was constrained to be equal for control and PUFA in each oocyte.
 The difference in V50 induced by DHA in each oocyte (i.e. ∆V50) was calculated to quantify the shift in the voltage dependence for channel opening.
 In the figures, G(V) curves have been normalized between 0 and 1 based on the fitted maximum conductance for clarity.
 For representative current traces, the current generated by a voltage step 20 mV more negative than V50 was selected.

+To plot the pH dependence of the DHA-induced shift in V50 as a function of the H+ concentration, the following concentration-response curve was fitted to the data:

+$$
+ΔV_{50}=ΔV_{50,max}/(1+(\frac{[H^{+}]_{50}}{[H^{+}]})^{−1}),
+$$

-To plot the pH dependence of the DHA-induced shift in V50 as a function of the H+ concentration, the following concentration-response curve was fitted to the data:(2)ΔV50=ΔV50,max/(1+([H+]50[H+])−1),where ∆V50,max is the maximal shift in V50 and [H+]50 the H+ concentration needed to cause 50% of the maximal shift in V50. ∆V50 was then normalized between 0 and −1 for each mutant (referred to as relative ∆V50).
+where ∆V50,max is the maximal shift in V50 and [H+]50 the H+ concentration needed to cause 50% of the maximal shift in V50. ∆V50 was then normalized between 0 and −1 for each mutant (referred to as relative ∆V50).
 The normalization is based on the fitted maximal value of ∆V50 from Equation (2), set as −1.
 Massive cell leakage at pH 10 prevented us from quantifying the DHA effect at pH 10 for KCNE1 and KV7.1 mutants.
 Therefore, the Hill coefficient of the concentration-response curves was constrained to −1 (as found for the DHA concentration-response curve for WT KV7.1) to make the fits more robust.
 [H+]50 values were determined with asymmetrical 95% confidence interval in GraphPad Prism 7.
 [H+]50 and confidence interval were log-transformed to achieve apparent pKa values.

-## Statistical analysis
+### Statistical analysis

 Average values are expressed as mean ± SEM or mean ± 95% confidence interval (indicated in each figure legend).
 Statistical analyses were done using one-way ANOVA followed by a multiple comparison test.
 Dunnett’s multiple comparisons test was used when comparing to defined reference data.
 Tukey’s multiple comparisons test was used when testing all data against each other. p<0.05 was considered statistically significant.